Bausch + Lomb AllergiFlash eye drops pods

 If you are taking another eye drop at the same time, leave 15 minutes between instillations.

-The amount of eye drops in one single-dose is sufficient to treat both eyes.
+The amount of eye drops contained in a single dose is sufficient for the treatment of both eyes.

 Duration of treatment